Hudson Valley: Rail service

 The Yonkers station serves Amtrak intercity trains and Metro-North commuter trains.

 Commuter rail service in the region is provided by Metro-North Railroad (operated by the Metropolitan Transportation Authority).
 Metro-North operates three rail lines east of the Hudson River to Grand Central Terminal in Manhattan, from east to west they are the New Haven Line (serving southeast Westchester County), the Harlem Line (serving Central and Eastern Westchester, Putnam, and Dutchess Counties), and the Hudson Line (serving western Westchester, Putnam, and Dutchess Counties).
-West of the Hudson, New Jersey Transit operates two lines rail service under contract with Metro-North Railroad to Hoboken Terminal: the Pascack Valley Line (serving central Rockland County) and the Port Jervis Line (serving western Rockland County and Orange County).
+West of the Hudson, New Jersey Transit operates two lines of rail service under contract with Metro-North Railroad to Hoboken Terminal: the Pascack Valley Line (serving central Rockland County) and the Port Jervis Line (serving western Rockland County and Orange County).

 Amtrak serves Yonkers, Croton-Harmon, Poughkeepsie, Rhinecliff-Kingston, and Hudson along the eastern shores of the Hudson River, as well as New Rochelle in southeastern Westchester County.

 Sports

 The Hudson Valley Renegades is a minor league baseball team affiliated with the New York Yankees.
 The team is a member of the Mid-Atlantic League and plays at Dutchess Stadium in Fishkill.
-The New York Boulders of the independent Can-Am League play at Clover Stadium, in Pomona, NY.
+The New York Boulders of the independent Frontier League play at Clover Stadium, in Pomona, NY.

 Kingston Stockade FC is a soccer team representing the Hudson Valley in the National Premier Soccer League (NPSL), a national semi-professional league at the fourth tier of the American Soccer Pyramid.
 They compete in the North Atlantic conference of the NPSL's Northeast region, and began their first season in May 2016.